Jets fire Maccagnan, name Gase as interim GM

 “But from my standpoint, I’ve had a very good working relationship with Adam.
 He has a very good sense of humor.
 He makes me laugh quite a bit, which is one of the things I really like working with him.”

-Multiple reports indicated that Gase wasn’t pleased with the Jets’ approach in free agency, but Gase told reporters last week he was “ off” at the idea that there was a rift between him and Maccagnan.
+Multiple reports indicated that Gase wasn’t pleased with the Jets’ approach in free agency.

 Maccagnan maneuvered to add at least three starters in March, including running back Le’Veon Bell.
 Linebacker C.J.
-Mosley signed a five-year deal and the Jets acquired offensive lineman Kelechi Osemele from the Oakland Raiders.
+Mosley signed a five-year deal and the Jets acquired offensive lineman Kelechi Osemele.

 “I don’t think I’m really going to sit here and comment on my job,” Maccagnan said last month.
 “I’m focused on the draft.
 I feel very good about the situation we’re in.
 I feel very good about working with Adam going forward.”

-Johnson told reporters on the conference call later Wednesday, “This had nothing to do with Adam.”

-According to multiple reports, the Jets’ front-office shakeup also included the dismissal of vice president of player personnel Brian Heimerdinger.
+ESPN’s Adam Schefter reported that the Jets’ front-office shakeup Wednesday also included the dismissal of vice president of player personnel Brian Heimerdinger.

 Maccagnan was named the NFL Executive of the Year in 2015 by the Pro Football Writers Association.